ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 + A **Plan**: this is where we specify the quotas and if an approval is needed to subscribe to a Product/API.
 + A **Product**: this is an aggregation of APIs, and one or many plans associated to those APIs.
 This is what is published to a catalog.
 One Product = one yaml file.
 + A **Catalog**: it's relates to a cluster of gateways and a portal.
 It sounds like an environment but it also contains a business dimension.
 For example, good names for a catalog are Sandbox, Dev, Production, CRM (for my CRM APIs exposed to a specific population), etc ...
-+ An API Connect **Cloud**: not to be confused with a cloud infrastructure/platform, it is a combination of gateways clusters, managers cluster, portal clusters and collective runtimes.
++ An API Connect **Cloud**: not to be confused with a cloud infrastructure/platform, it is a combination of gateways clusters, managers cluster, portal clusters and loopback applications runtimes.
 Usually a customer will have one, two, sometime three or more API Connect clouds, based on its organisation and needs to separate the infrastructures.
 + **Assembly panel**: this is where we specify the policies to be executed in the gateway for each transactions.

 ## Concepts map